ADKAdrianPL/Underground-Anomalies-Docs/Design Notes/Gameplay Loop.md

 Traversal involves navigating linear obstacle courses consisting of enviromental hazards, collectables, and enemies.

-Combat revolves around the generation and usage of Energy, by abilities preventing or inflicting damage.
+Combat revolves around generating Energy by defensive play, and spending it on damaging offensive actions.